Jamie Searle: Swansea City

 After his time at Aston Villa, Searle trialled for Blackpool, Sunderland and Swansea City; in July 2020, he signed a one-year contract with Swansea.
 On 15 June 2021, he signed a one-year extension, with a club option to extend for another season.
 He was released by Swansea City at the end of his contract on 30 June 2022.

 Barnsley

 On 16 June 2022, Searle agreed to join League One club Barnsley on a two-year deal upon the expiration of his Swansea City contract.

 Forest Green Rovers

 On 23 July 2023, Searle was announced at Forest Green Rovers.

 Eastbourne Borough

 On 20 June 2025, Searle signed for Eastbourne Borough as their new number one.

+Eastleigh

+In September 2026, Searle joined National League club Eastleigh on a short-term deal.

 International career

 Searle was a member of the New Zealand Olympic football team at the Tokyo 2020 games but did not play in their run to the quarter-finals.
 Searle made his debut for the senior New Zealand side in March 2022, playing the full 90 minutes in a World Cup qualifier against New Caledonia.